glowkeeper/booleanIteration/presentation/iteration.md

 **Where possible, use the array method `forEach`, not `for`**

-The `for` loop has its origins in early computer languages like _Fortran_ and _C_, and its control structure, _{initialisation; condition; increment}_ can be a little daunting on first view.
+The `for` loop has its origins in early computer languages like _Fortran_ and _C_, and its control structure, `{initialisation; condition; increment}` can be a little daunting on first view.
 Besides, often that control structure is _too much detail_.

-When all you want to do is _do something to each element of a list_, `forEach` is a much better option.
+When you want to _do something to each element of a list_, `forEach` is often a better choice than `for`.

 - - -